 A long-term randomized double-blind trial indicates that resveratrol and its major metabolites penetrate the blood-brain barrier to have effects on some biomarkers associated with Alzheimer’s disease (45), but a meta analysis did not find any significant effect on memory or cognitive performance (47).
 Resveratrol is also thought to have cardioprotective effects.
 Earlier studies found that it reduces the oxidation of low density lipoproteins (LDL), inhibits platelet aggregation, and may protect against atherogenesis (3) (4).
 Consumption of wine or a resveratrol-rich grape supplement is associated with reduction in risk of cardiovascular disease (5) (6) and may help promote circulatory system health (7) (8) (9).
 However, it does not decrease the risk of all-cause mortality in older adults (42).
-Results from another study suggest that supplementation with resveratrol may afford hepatoprotection in patients with non-alcoholic fatty liver disease (44).
+Data on effectiveness of resveratrol against non-alcoholic fatty liver disease are conflicting (44) (48).

 Resveratrol has also been shown to increase insulin sensitivity in diabetic patients (10) (11) (43), but supplementation did not improve their metabolic patterns nor reduce C-reactive protein concentrations (46).
 Interestingly, conclusions of a meta analysis suggest that high doses of resveratrol are effective in promoting cardiovascular health (49); and supplementation improved arterial stiffness and reduced oxidative stress (50).
-But data on the effects of resveratrol in controlling metabolic syndromes in obese subjects also yielded mixed results (12) (13).
+But data on the effects of resveratrol in controlling metabolic syndromes in obese subjects are inconclusive (12) (13)

 In vitro and animal studies show that resveratrol inhibits proliferation of cancer cells via different mechanisms (14) (15) (16) (17) (18) (19).
 It may also protect against chemotherapy-induced cardiotoxicity (19) (20).
 Further clinical studies are needed to confirm these effects in humans.